thechangelog/changelog.com/INFRASTRUCTURE.md

 The above is what we have so far.
 While we like to keep things simple, our setup is a constant work in progress.
-We keep making small improvements all the time, and we talk about them every 10 weeks in the context of our [Ship It!
+We keep making small improvements all the time, and we talk about them every few months in the context of our [Ship It!
 Kaizen episodes](https://changelog.com/topic/kaizen).
 For example, this diagram and document were created in the context of [🎧 Kaizen 8: 24 improvements & a lot more](https://shipit.show/80).
 If you would prefer to stay in reading mode,